-This is a 350-acre reservoir operated by the Loudoun Water Authority.
-It is stocked with fish that visitors ages 16 and up are free to try and catch.
-The reservoir closed in 2017 for a two-year period of renovation, but opens to the public this summer. // Dulles
+This 350-acre reservoir is operated by the Loudoun Water Authority.
+It’s stocked with fish that visitors ages 16 and up are free to try to catch. // 42400 Mt.
+Hope Rd., Ashburn

-The park’s 218-acre lake is stocked regularly with walleye, muskellunge and channel catfish and is especially popular for its rich supply of largemouth bass.
-A 5.25-mile trail of fishing shoreline surrounds the lake, and three fishing bulkheads are also available. // Fairfax Station
+The park’s 218-acre lake is stocked regularly with walleye, muskellunge, and channel catfish, and is especially popular for its rich supply of largemouth bass.
+A 5.25-mile trail of fishing shoreline surrounds the lake, and three fishing bulkheads are also available. // 7315 Ox Rd., Fairfax Station

-Fountainhead Regional Park’s 250-foot pier and 100-foot floating dock offer plenty of space for casting, and the 2,000-acre park also lies within the no-wake zone of the Occoquan Reservoir, which keeps the waters particularly calm and fisher-friendly. // Fairfax Station
+Fountainhead Regional Park’s 250-foot pier and 100-foot floating dock offer plenty of space for casting, and the 2,000-acre park also lies within the no-wake zone of the Occoquan Reservoir, which keeps the waters particularly calm and fisher-friendly. // 10875 Hampton Rd., Fairfax Station

 The lake at Franklin Park, at the edge of the Blue Ridge Mountains, is a kid-friendly spot for catch-and-release fishing.
-Friday Fishing classes are a popular feature at this park. // Purcellville
+Friday Fishing classes are a popular feature at this park. // 17501 Franklin Park Dr., Purcellville

 The 91-acre Lake Curtis lies at the edge of Curtis Memorial Park.
 Bass and bluegill are abundant in Lake Curtis, and they can be fished from the lake’s extensive coastline and several relatively new bulkhead piers. // Hartwood

-Inside the 476-acre park lies its 20-acre namesake, which is especially popular for its healthy stock of rainbow trout.
-Fishing Fun, a course for kids on basic fishing techniques, is also offered on Saturday mornings at 9 a.m. // Reston
+Inside the 476-acre park lies its 20-acre namesake, which is especially popular for its healthy stock of catfish and crappie.
+Fishing Fun, a course for kids on basic fishing techniques, is also offered on Saturday mornings at 9 a.m. // 1400 Lake Fairfax Dr., Reston

 Just south of Fort Belvoir, this park on the Mason Neck Peninsula features a large number of species making their way through Pohick Bay from the Potomac River.
-Visitors are allowed to fish from the shore and docks. // Lorton
+Visitors are allowed to fish from the shore and docks. // 6501 Pohick Bay Dr., Lorton

-The relatively calm and rocky waters of Riverbend Park provide attractive terrain for many types of gamefish, including smallmouth bass, sunfish and channel catfish.
-Riverbend Park promotes fishing culture very heavily and even provides fishing-themed birthday parties and guided workshops for guests. // Great Falls
+The relatively calm and rocky waters of Riverbend Park provide attractive terrain for many types of gamefish, including smallmouth bass, sunfish, and channel catfish.
+Riverbend Park promotes fishing culture very heavily and even provides fishing-themed birthday parties and guided workshops for guests. // 8700 Potomac Hills St., Great Falls

-Little Bull Run Stream runs into this 23-acre lake, carrying largemouth bass, bluegill and catfish in with it.
+Little Bull Run Stream runs into this 23-acre lake, carrying largemouth bass and bluegill in with it.
 Bank fishing is allowed throughout the lake. // Haymarket

 Fishing Rules in Northern Virginia